bell-boy/bell-boy.github.io/_posts/2024-08-16-EUF-technical-report.md

 $$ \mathcal{L}_{Normal}(\mathcal{D}) = \sum_{i=1}^N \frac{(\mu - t_i)^2}{\sigma^2} + \frac{\ln 2 \pi \sigma^2}{2} - \ln \omega $$

 A major problem when using multiple heads is *Catastrophic Forgetting*.
 The performance of one head goes down as the other head goes up.
-To minimize this, I use the regularization provided in the paper Learning Without Forgetting.[^3]
+Training changes the shared layers without regard for the other head.
+To minimize this, I use the regularization provided in the paper *Learning Without Forgetting* by Li and Hoiem.[^3]

-It's an additional term added to the loss that prevents the predicted distribution of the classification head from it's original state, while still being flexible enough to learn the new task.
+It's an additional term added to the loss that prevents the predicted distribution of the classification head from moving to far from it's original state, while still being flexible enough to learn the new task.
 The loss is simply

 $$ D_\textrm{KL}(\omega_{new} || \omega_{old}) $$